-You can go beyond using the sensor just for its X-ray vision capabilities and actually do some nifty stuff by gettingthe Walabot Pro.
-Walabot Pro costs $600 (For the latest prices and discounts, check here) and includes a maker kit, higher 3D resolution, 18 antennas, the imaging API, and raw signal data.
+You can go beyond using the sensor just for its x-ray vision capabilities and actually do some nifty stuff by getting the Walabot Developer.
+Walabot Developer costs $600 For the latest prices and discounts, check here and includes a maker kit, higher 3D resolution, 18 antennas, the imaging API, and raw signal data.

-Buying the Walabot Pro not only allows you to see what’s behind your walls, but also detect people and movement.
+Buying the Walabot Developer not only allows you to see what’s behind your walls, but also detect people and movement.

-One good application of the Walabot Pro Pack is being able to look inside a room.
+One good application of the Walabot Developer Pack is being able to look inside a room.
 If you are caring for the elderly, you would want to ensure that they are safe.
-Walabot Pro can help you see if they fall and need help, even without opening the door.
+Walabot Developer can help you see if they fall and need help, even without opening the door.

 Other great projects that you can do include target detection.
 The programs use the sensors of the Walabot to find targets in a room and computes how far it is and its location relative to your Walabot sensors.

-These things are included inthe Walabot Pro pack:
+These things are included inthe Walabot Developer pack: